isomerpages/moe-anchorgreenpri/pages/School Rules.md

 * The school does not encourage students to bring mobile phones and/or smart devices (e.g. smart wrist watches – with the ability to communicate, capture and/or record images or sounds) to school.
 * Parents who would like their child to carry a mobile phone must take personal responsibility.
 The school will not be responsible for any loss or damage to the mobile phones or smart watches.
 * Students are not allowed to use their mobile phones and/or smart devices (e.g. smart wrist watches) in school.
-* Students’ mobile phones and/or smart devices (e.g. smart wrist watches) may be confiscated as a disciplinary measure and/or for the purpose of investigation if students contravened the above rule.
+* Students’ mobile phones and/or smart devices (e.g. smart wrist watches) may be confiscated as a disciplinary measure and/or for the purpose of investigation if students contravened the above rule.</div></div>